A journey of self-understanding

 It is not my fault that I suffered for so many years with migraines.
 But I was partially responsible.
 That doesn’t mean I beat myself up for it.
 I was doing my best.
 But, empowerment comes via responsibility.
 Once I recognized how I contributed, I could stop adding to the issue and learn how to reduce migraine symptoms.

 Hopefully, you are beginning to see how my own mind helped to increase the severity of my migraine disorder.
 Then you may be able to understand the solution that I have found.
 Basically, its about doing the job the migraine was doing for me, in this case, setting boundaries and saying “no.” But that’s easier said than done.

 It’s easy to say you are going to start setting boundaries immediately.
-But when it comes to doing it, there are so many different triggers than can cause you to cave.
-Until you deal with your past experiences that have made you into the giving person you are today, its going to be difficult to change the patterns you have created.
-But there are plenty of techniques that are easier than sheer will power.
+But when it comes to doing it, there are so many different triggers that can cause you to cave.
+Until you deal with your past experiences that have made you into the giving person you are today, it’s going to be difficult to change the patterns you have created.
+But there are plenty of techniques that are easier than sheer willpower.
 I turned to hypnosis, and have since become a trained hypnotherapist myself.

 During the hypnosis session, I went back to some different events in my life that have contributed to my migraine journey.
 My hypnotist gave me the space to forgive myself.
 She offered me what I really needed in those situations instead of a migraine, the opportunity to put myself first.
 And then she held space for me to let go of anything I was needlessly holding onto.